serina-yam/profile/content/rarejob/2024/05/rarejob_no17.md

 ## Impressions

-I couldn't speak well today.
+I didn't communicate effectively today.
-There are probably two reasons for this.
+There are likely two reasons for this.
-First, She speaks a little too quickly.
+Firstly, she speaks a bit too quickly.
-Second, I slept most of the day.
+Secondly, I slept for most of the day.
-I couldn't even speak Japanese well today😩
+I couldn't even speak Japanese well today 😩

 ## Correcting mistakes